“Mummy How DOES Santa Fit Down the Chimney?”

 The chimney issue

 Many houses today have no chimneys – especially if you live in a new build.
-Even in older homes, chimneys are now blocked off to make flat walls that fit with modern living.
-Sophia wants to know how Santa gets in our home.
+Even in older homes, chimneys are now blocked off to make flat walls that fit with modern living. my daughter wants to know how Santa gets in our home.
 We have no chimney so what does he do?
 This is a good question – probably the best answer is to just say that Santa comes in through a door and he has a magic key so that he can get in, or that he has magical powers which allow him to transport himself into other people’s homes.

 What does Santa do if he needs the toilet?

 Again a good question, if Santa is visiting millions of homes across the world and drinking whisky and other seasonal drinks on his way, how on earth does his bladder survive?
 And how does he avoid getting tipsy (something a child is unlikely to ask).
 You could say that he has a toilet in his sleigh but he doesn’t actually drink every drink that he is offered – instead he uses it to power his sleigh and help the reindeers.
 That should put curious minds at rest.